 This audit is on-going and further research using the data collected should help improve our understanding of the factors that influence outcome for patients with an EIA and RA.
-Further work is also needed to improve recruitment in low-recruiting areas and to improve the quality of data collected to help inform EIA service providers at individual trust level.

 Funding

 The national clinical audit for rheumatoid and early inflammatory arthritis was commissioned by the Healthcare Quality Improvement Partnership (HQIP) as part of the National Clinical Audit Programme (NCA).
 HQIP is led by a consortium of the Academy of Medical Royal Colleges, the Royal College of Nursing and National Voices.